-The Bible gives an example of the necessity of excommunication in a local church—the church at the city of Corinth (1 Corinthians 5:1–13).
+The Bible gives an example of church discipline in a local church—the church of Corinth (1 Corinthians 5:1–13).
 In this case, the discipline led to excommunication, and the apostle Paul gives some reasons for the discipline.
-One is that sin is like a cancer; if allowed to exist, it spreads to those nearby in the same way that “a little yeast works through the whole batch of dough” (1 Corinthians 5:6–7).
+One is that sin is like yeast; if allowed to exist, it spreads to those nearby in the same way that “a little yeast works through the whole batch of dough” (1 Corinthians 5:6–7).
 Also, Paul explains that Jesus saved us so that we might be set apart from sin, that we might be “unleavened” or free from that which causes spiritual decay (1 Corinthians 5:7–8).
 Christ’s desire for His bride, the church, is that she might be pure and undefiled (Ephesians 5:25–27).
 The testimony of Christ Jesus (and His church) before unbelievers is important, too.
 When David sinned with Bathsheba, one of the consequences of his sin was that the name of the one true God was blasphemed by God’s enemies (2 Samuel 12:14).

-Hopefully the disciplinary action of the church is successful in bringing about godly sorrow and true repentance.
-When this occurs, the individual can be restored to fellowship.
-The man involved in the 1 Corinthians 5 passage repented, and Paul encouraged the church to restore him to fellowship with the church (2 Corinthians 2:5–8).
-Unfortunately, disciplinary action, even when done in love and in the correct manner, is not always successful in bringing about such restoration.
-But even when church discipline fails to achieve its goal of bringing repentance, it is still needed to accomplish the other good purposes such as maintaining a good testimony in the world.
+Hopefully, any disciplinary action a church takes against a member is successful in bringing about godly sorrow and true repentance.
+When repentance occurs, the individual can be restored to fellowship.
+The man involved in the 1 Corinthians 5 passage repented, and Paul later encouraged the church to restore him to full fellowship with the church (2 Corinthians 2:5–8).
+Unfortunately, disciplinary action, even when done correctly and in love, is not always successful in bringing about restoration.
+Even when church discipline fails to bring about repentance, it is still needed to accomplish other good purposes such as maintaining a good testimony in the world.

-We have all likely witnessed the behavior of a young boy who has been allowed to do as he pleases with no consistent discipline.
+We have all likely witnessed the behavior of a youngster who is always allowed to do as he pleases with no consistent discipline.
 It is not a pretty sight.
 Nor is the overly permissive parent loving, for a lack of guidance dooms the child to a dismal future.
-Such behavior will keep the child from forming meaningful relationships and performing well in any kind of setting.
-Similarly, discipline in the church, while never enjoyable or easy, is not only necessary, but loving as well.
-Moreover, it is commanded by God.
+Undisciplined, out-of-control behavior will keep the child from forming meaningful relationships and performing well in any kind of setting.
+Similarly, discipline in the church, while never enjoyable or easy, is necessary at times.
+In fact, it is loving.
+And it is commanded by God.